spell-music/csound-expression/tutorial/SynthTutorial.md

 We can make them alive.
 They can control any parameter of the synth.
 We are aware of two types of control signals.
 We can alter pitch (vibrato) or result amplitude (amplitude envelope, tremolo).
 But there are many more parameters.
-Let's study new way of controling sound.
+Let's study new way of controlling sound.
 Let's study brightness.

 There is a special function to make the LFOs more explicit: